 - If the bus is a tour bus owned by a private agency, the private agency may also be responsible for poor maintenance, training, or supervision of staff and drivers.

 Hiring an attorney will ensure you receive maximum compensation for your damages.

 It is important to follow the same dos and don’ts after the accident as with all other vehicle accidents.

-If a public agency, like King County Metro or Sound Transit, are involved, there are certain claims procedures you must follow before suing; these procedures must be followed perfectly, where you could forfeit your right to sue.
-Please contact us for free consultation.
+If a public agency, like King County Metro or Sound Transit, is involved, you must follow certain claims procedures before suing; these procedures must be followed perfectly, where you could forfeit your right to sue.
+Please contact us for a free consultation.